You may have known such a person. He or she is a ticking time bomb with that will go off at whatever the person’s trigger is.

 One symptom of demonization is having uncontrollable anger or rage.
-Such person will have a tendency to go over-the-top, intense, rage that is irrational.
-The situation wouldn’t justify the amount of anger or rage response the person would have.
+Such a person will have a tendency to go over-the-top, intense, rage that is irrational – the situation wouldn’t justify the amount of anger or rage response the person would have.

 Months later that friend who had that outburst admitted to me, with a repentant attitude, that he had issues with anger and when he would get enraged he wouldn’t even remember it.
 It was as if he was taken over.
 He also told me his dad had the same issues.
 Could there be a generational curse?
 Possibly.